AriFordsham/GHCWiki/commentary/compiler/hsc-main.md

   - The first step is called **CorePrep**, a Core-to-Core pass that puts the program into A-normal form (ANF).
 In ANF, the argument of every application is a variable or literal; more complicated arguments are let-bound.
 Actually `CorePrep` does quite a bit more: there is a detailed list at the top of the file [compiler/coreSyn/CorePrep.lhs](/trac/ghc/browser/ghc/compiler/coreSyn/CorePrep.lhs).
   - The second step, **CoreToStg**, moves to the `StgSyn` data type (the code is in \[GhcFile(stgSyn/CoreToStg.lhs)?\].
 The output of CorePrep is carefully arranged to exactly match what `StgSyn` allows (notably ANF), so there is very little work to do.
 However, `StgSyn` is decorated with lots of redundant information (free variables, let-no-escape indicators), which is generated on-the-fly by `CoreToStg`.

-- Next, the **code generator** converts the STG program to a `C--` program.
+- Next, the **Code Generator?** converts the STG program to a `C--` program.
 The code generator is a Big Mother, and lives in directory [compiler/codeGen](/trac/ghc/browser/ghc/compiler/codeGen)

 - Now the path forks again: